Southeastern student named state's top student broadcaster

 by: Tonya Lowentritt

-STATE'S BEST STUDENT BROADCASTER – Southeastern Louisiana University student Raychelle Riley of Denham Springs was named 2021 Student Broadcaster of the Year in Television by the Louisiana Association of Broadcasters.
-A former news anchor/reporter for the Southeastern Channel's award-winning student newscast “Northshore News,” Riley is the sixth Southeastern Channel student to win the award in the eight years it has been given.
-The annual award winner is selected by the LAB from all student broadcasters in Louisiana.
+STATE'S BEST STUDENT BROADCASTER- Southeastern Louisiana University student Taylor Nettle of Lacombe was named 2023 Student Broadcaster of the Year in Television by the Louisiana Association of Broadcasters recently.
+A former sports reporter, anchor, sideline reporter, and studio director for the Southeastern Channel’s national award-winning ESPN game broadcasts and weekly sportscasts, Nettle is the seventh Southeastern Channel student to win the award in the 10 years it has been given by the LAB.

-HAMMOND – For the sixth time in the past eight years, a Southeastern Louisiana
+HAMMOND – For the seventh time in the past 10 years, a Southeastern Louisiana

 University student has been named the state’s top student broadcaster.

-Riley was selected from all college television students from throughout the state by the LAB, made up of all television and radio professionals and stations in Louisiana.
+Nettle was selected from all college television students throughout the state by the LAB, made up of all television and radio professionals and stations in Louisiana.
+She was honored at the LAB’s annual Prestige Awards luncheon in Baton Rouge recently.

-The Southeastern Channel has won over 400 national, international, regional and state awards in the past 18 years, including 20 awards from the Emmys.
+The Southeastern Channel has won over 500 national, international, regional and state awards in the past 20 years, including 23 awards from the Emmys.
 The channel can be seen on Spectrum 199 in Tangipahoa, St. Tammany, Livingston and St. Helena parishes and at mthermonwebTV.com in Washington Parish.
-The channel’s live 24/7 webcast can be seen on Roku, Apple TV and thesoutheasternchannel.com which includes video on demand.
+The channel’s live 24/7 webcast can be seen on Roku, Apple TV, Amazon Fire TV, the Spectrum App, and thesoutheasternchannel.com which includes video on demand.
 The Southeastern Channel can also be accessed on Facebook, Twitter, Instagram and YouTube.